mcurros2/MicroMFramework/MicroM/AgentsInstructions/Documentation/instructions-for-backend.md

-﻿# MicroMFramework Documentation Instructions
+﻿# MicroMFramework Backend Documentation Instructions

-This file defines the iterative documentation workflow for documenting the backend of MicroMFramework using DocFX. **This file contains the instructions to be followed by agents.
-Sample files are only templates.**
+This file defines the iterative documentation workflow for documenting the backend of MicroMFramework.

+**This file contains the instructions to be followed by agents.
+Templates and samples are provided to be used to create the documentation files.**

 ---